University College

-University Programs offer several important academic programs to students, regardless of major.
+University College offers several important academic programs to students, regardless of major.
 Undergraduate research and creative activity, thematic research seminars, and major/career exploration are just a few of the many opportunities available.
 Special programs for academic enrichment include the Undergraduate Scholars Program and McNair Scholars Program.
-University Programs also include the MSU Advising Center, First-Year Seminar Program, and the National Student Exchange, which are housed in University Studies.
+University College also includes Pre-Professional Advising, First-Year Seminar Program, and University Studies.

 Academic Advising Center